React Data GridTheming: Customising the grid with CSS

 Avoiding Breaking the Grid with CSS Rules

 Browsers use the same mechanism - CSS - for controlling how elements work (e.g. scrolling and whether they respond to mouse events), where elements appear, and how elements look.
-Our "structural stylesheet" (ag-grid.scss) sets CSS rules that control how the grid works, and the code depends on those rules not being overridden.
+Some of the styles applied by our CSS are essential to how the grid works, and the grid depends on those rules not being overridden.
 There is nothing that we can do to prevent themes overriding critical rules, so as a theme author you need to be careful not to break the grid.
 Here's a guide:

 • Visual styles including margins, paddings, sizes, colours, fonts, borders etc are all fine to change in a theme.